ACK-J/Port_Authority/README.md

 ## What does this addon do?
 1. Blocks all possible types of port scanning through your browser (HTTP/HTTPS/WS/WSS/FTP/FTPS)
 2. Dynamically blocks the ThreatMetrix tracking scripts made by one of the largest and least ethical data brokers in the world (Lexis Nexis)
-3. Gives a nice notification when one of the above scenerios are blocked :)
+3. Gives a nice notification when one of the above scenarios are blocked :)
-4. This addon doesn't store/transmit any data or metadata about you or your requests... because ya know privacy
+4. This addon doesn't store/transmit any data or metadata about you or your requests... because, ya know, privacy

 ## Donations ❤️
 If you are feeling generous or really like my work, consider donating or sponsoring my GitHub :) Any small amount helps (even $1).